 Granville – Dior’s Hometown

 After Mont Saint Michel, our next stop was an unplanned detour to the seaside resort town, Granville.
 Since it wasn’t a planned stop, we didn’t know what to expect but we really loved this small town.
 Granville has a lovely promenade along the beach, and a pink house on the top of a hill that was the childhood home the famous fashion designer, Christian Dior.
-This house is now a museum but was closed when we were there.
+This house is now a museum.
+For more information about current exhibitions & opening hours, press here.